-The risk-based traceability program requires a set of species to be those traced in the program’s first phase.
-The National Ocean Council Committee on IUU fishing and Seafood Fraud (NOC Committee) has published its final list of principles for determining species at risk of IUU fishing and seafood fraud, as well as a final list of at-risk species.
+The risk-based traceability program requires a set of species to be traced in the program’s first phase.
+The National Ocean Council Committee on IUU fishing and Seafood Fraud (NOC Committee) published its final list of principles for determining "priority species," those species at risk of IUU fishing and seafood fraud, as well as a final list of the priority species.
 These lists are the product of robust public comment opportunities, including two public comment periods, through which over 100 comments were received from stakeholders, of which 25% came from international stakeholders.
 The resulting list of species represents approximately 40% of the seafood, by value that enters U.S. commerce.

 The principles include:

 |Enforcement capability||Species misrepresentation|